Fleival/cinematrix-video_server/README.md

 >   *(Tech stack: MySQL, Hibernate, SpringJPA)*

--   implemented caching during operation of the “core” -Into and -Out xml using the VTD-xml (world fastest xml processor);
+-   implemented caching during running of the “core” -Into and -Out xml using the VTD-xml (world fastest xml processor);

 >   *(Tech stack: VTD-xml)*

--   \-for the server management and operation of the Android application the API RESTFull service is implemented;
+-   \-for the server management and running of the Android application the API RESTFull service is implemented;

 >   *(Tech stack: Jackson, Jersey)*